SH-121 Project in Grapevine to be Complete in December

 “The equipment was staged in the creek area below the bridge, and it got flooded,” she said.
 “Then the ground remained muddy for at least a month, which hinders the movement and operation of the equipment.
 There were some scheduling challenges that the contractor had to work through as well.
 All in all the project has gone very well, and our contractor is working like crazy to get the new lanes opened as soon as possible.”

-When complete the $58.6 million TxDOT project will widen SH 121 from four lanes to 10 lanes between FM 2499/Grapevine Mills Boulevard and the Sam Rayburn Tollway/Business 121 split.
+When complete the $58.6 million TxDOT project will widen SH 121 from four lanes to 10 lanes.
 The project also includes improved frontage roads, two overpasses—Grapevine Mills Boulevard/Sandy Lake Drive and Freeport Parkway—and widening of the Denton Creek bridge.

 Impact on nearby businesses

-With the completion of the transportation project on the horizon, Grapevine Economic Development Director Bob Farley said he hopes more people will visit the businesses near Grapevine Mills.
+Grapevine Economic Development Director Bob Farley said he hopes more people will visit the businesses near Grapevine Mills after completion.

-Since the project commenced in 2013, businesses along Grapevine Mills Circle, such as Cozymel’s Coastal Mexican Grill, Golden Corral, Papa’s Cajun Crab and Seafood, and Love and War in Texas, have closed.
+Since the project commenced in 2013, businesses along Grapevine Mills Circle have closed.

 “When things stay torn up for a while, that slows everything down,” he said.
 “And every time there’s major construction like we’ve been through, it has an impact on restaurants and retailers.
 People have a tendency to avoid an area that is overly congested or when they can’t quite figure out how to get where they are trying to go.”

-Love and War in Texas owner Tye Phelps said the construction played a huge role in his decision to close the restaurant in 2016 after being open since 2005.
+Tye Phelps said the construction played a huge role in his decision his restaurant in 2016.

 “We were one of the last ones to leave,” he said.
 “Chain restaurants are quick to leave, but as a locally owned restaurant you tend to stay in there longer and try to tough it out.”